What happened in Israel? A breakdown of how Hamas attack unfolded

 - Smoke billowed over residential Israeli areas and people sheltered behind buildings as sirens sounded.
 At least one woman was reported killed by the rockets.

-- “We announce the start of Operation Al-Aqsa Flood and we announce that the first strike, which targeted enemy positions, airports, and military fortifications, exceeded 5,000 missiles and shells,” Mohammed Deif, head of the al-Qassam Brigades, the military wing of Hamas, said.
+- “We announce the start of Operation Al-Aqsa Flood and we announce that the first strike, which targeted enemy positions, airports, and military fortifications, exceeded 5,000 missiles and shells,” Mohammed Deif, head of the Qassam Brigades, the military wing of Hamas, said.

 04:40 GMT – Dawn infiltration

-- The rocket attack served as cover for an unprecedented multi-pronged infiltration of fighters with the Israeli military saying at 7:40am (04:40 GMT) that Palestinian gunmen had crossed into Israel.
+- The rocket attack served as cover for an unprecedented multipronged infiltration of fighters with the Israeli military saying at 7:40am (04:40 GMT) that Palestinian fighters had crossed into Israel.

 - Most fighters entered through breaches in security barriers separating Gaza and Israel.
 But at least one Hamas soldier was filmed flying over in a powered parachute.
 A motorboat carrying fighters was seen heading to Zikim, an Israeli coastal town with a military base.